nova-cz/nova-cz/README.md

 </div>
 <!-- ---------------------------------------------------------------------------------------------------------------------------------------------------- -->

-- 🔭 I am currently studying an Engineering degree in Computer Science **.

 - 🌱 I'm currently looking to improve my B2 in English to a C1 and to improve my programming logic.

 - ☁️ I am in a learning stage.
 Therefore, I am learning at the moment **Java, TypeScript, Node.js, Tkinter with Python**.